Rochdale child sex abuse ring: Operation Lytton 2023, 2025

 In 2015, a further police operation, Lytton, was launched.
 This investigation was borne out of Operation Doublet and initially related to two victims who reported being abused between 2002 and 2006.
 In March 2023, eight men were charged with a total of 82 offences.
 In May 2023, a further ten men were charged with 76 offences.

 On 17 August 2023 five of the eight men who were charged in March 2023 were convicted of historical child sexual offences following a trial at Manchester Minshull Street Crown Court.
 On 31 October 2023 the five men were jailed for sentences that ranged between eight and 17 years.

 Another trial related to Operation Lytton took place in June 2025.
 Eight Asian men were charged over the sexual abuse of two teenage girls across a five-year period.
 Two of the defendants, Mohammed Zahid and Roheez Khan, had previously been convicted in other grooming trials in 2016 and 2013 respectively.
 Seven defendants were found guilty of rape and sexual exploitation on 13 June 2025.
 The eighth defendant was acquitted after the prosecution chose not to present evidence against him.
 Zahid, identified as the ringleader, was sentenced to 35 years in prison on 1 October 2025.
 In total, the seven offenders were sentenced to a combined 174 years.

+Another trial involving six men who were accused of abusing two girls between 2003 and 2006 began on 6 October 2025 but was halted in December.
+The judge discharged the jury following concerns about a WhatsApp group jurors had been using during proceedings.
+A retrial was due to begin in August 2026.